jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I should not see( the text) :text in the :region( region)</code></summary>

 <br/>
-Assert text is not visible in a region
+Assert text is not visible in a region.
 <br/><br/>

 ```gherkin